jameskress/Visualization_Vignettes/VisIt_Vignettes/README.md

 There are essentially two ways to use VisIt at KAUST:
 1. Interactivelly
     1. Locally on your laptop or desktop.
 You can download a binary from the VisIt website: [VisIt](https://visit-dav.github.io/visit-website/releases-as-tables/#latest).
-    3. Client/Server mode: a GUI client runs on your local machine and the data is processed on KAUST HPC resources.
+    2. Client/Server mode: a GUI client runs on your local machine and the data is processed on KAUST HPC resources.
 2. Batch mode: a python script is executed either locally or on KAUST HPC resources.

 ### Using VisIt Interactively on Ibex
-It is possible to run a local VisIt client to display and interact with your data while the VisIt server runs in an Ibex batch job, allowing interactive analysis of very large data sets.
+It is possible to run a local VisIt client to display and interact with your data while the VisIt server runs in an Ibex batch job (``client/server mode``), allowing interactive analysis of very large data sets.
 You will obtain the best performance by running the VisIt client on your local computer and running the server on Ibex with the same version of VisIt.
 It is highly recommended to check the available VisIt versions using ``module avail visit`` on the system you plan to connect to with VisIt.

 **WARNING**: Using a different version of VisIt than what is available on IBEX WILL fail.